Stanza

 Creates a new stanza, with the specified name and attributes (attributes are standard key→value tables).

-Helper for creating message stanzas, equivalent to stanza(“message”, attr).
+Helper for creating message stanzas, equivalent to stanza("message", attr), or stanza("message", attr):body(body) with the second argument.

 presence(attr)